Cătălina Ponor: London Olympics

 At the end of July, Ponor competed at the 2012 Summer Olympics in London.
-She helped the Romanian team qualify to the team final in fourth place, and individually, she qualified eighth to the balance beam final with a score of 15.033, and seventh to the floor final, despite botching her third tumbling pass, with a score of 14.600.
-In the team final, she contributed scores of 15.100 on vault, 15.416 on balance beam, and 14.800 on floor toward the Romanian team's third-place finish.
+She helped the Romanian team qualify to the team final in fourth place, and individually, she qualified eighth to the balance beam final and seventh to the floor exercise final, despite making an error her third tumbling pass.
+In the team final, she contributed scores of 15.100 on vault, 15.416 on balance beam, and 14.800 on floor exercise toward Romania's third-place finish.
 She earned the highest score on balance beam during the team competition.

-In event finals, Ponor placed fourth on beam (15.066) and second on floor (15.200).
-On beam, she originally was placed in third, but after American Aly Raisman had an inquiry accepted about her difficulty score, they finished in a tie.
-Ultimately however, after a tie-breaking procedure which prioritized execution score, Raisman was awarded the bronze medal.
+During the balance beam event final Ponor placed fourth.
+She originally was in the third place position, but after American Aly Raisman had an inquiry accepted about her difficulty score, they finished in a tie.
+However, after the tie-breaking procedure which prioritized execution score, Raisman was awarded the bronze medal.
 Ponor said, "I will say it again, and I want everyone to know, I will quit without regrets.
 I have worked every second for my team, I have worked every second for myself, I have worked every second for everybody.
 I have already been an Olympic champion.
 I will quit gymnastics with my chin up."

-2015
+During the floor exercise final Ponor won the silver medal behind Raiman.

+2015–2017

 In February 2015, Ponor registered for the anti-doping control within the International Federation of Gymnastics, which suggested that she might be returning to competition.
 She officially announced her comeback in early March.
 She told WOGymnastika that by coming back for a third time, she will be risking her biggest failure.
 She could not compete in the 2015 European Games in Baku as she was not eligible yet.
 In September, Ponor made her return in competition by competing in a friendly meet between Romania and France where she helped the Romanian team place first.

-2016

-In June 2016, Ponor won two bronze medals at the European Championships.
-On 6 July, she was selected to represent Romania at the 2016 Summer Olympics, despite Larisa Iordache's achievement of her fourth consecutive national all around title and citing injury concerns on Iordache.
-This announcement was made shortly after Ponor was named as Romania's flag bearer for the opening ceremonies, the first time this honor was given to a gymnast.
-In the qualification stage, she placed fifth on the balance beam.
-She placed seventh in the beam final.